Nitroc1701/Nitroc1701/README.md

 I'm currently working on a single project, a Minecraft PVP server that looks like a faction but isn't one ...
 If you want to know more about it, go on the discord.
 I will answer all your questions : https://discord.aquafight.fr

-If you need a plugin, a configuration, a translation come in my private messages on Discord : **Nitroc#3092**